 To answer these questions, I develop a unique framework for understanding what the different types of insurgent diplomatic strategy are, and provide a theory to explain when and why certain strategies are employed over others.
 I argue that insurgent diplomatic strategy is a function of the local threat environment rebel groups face at home.
 More specifically, a group’s diplomatic strategy is determined by: 1) the degree of fragmentation within the insurgent movement, which affects who rebel groups are most likely to solicit intervention from; and 2) the military viability of rebel groups, which determines the type of intervention they will solicit from those actors.

 To test my argument, I examine the diplomatic strategies of the Iraqi Kurdish (1958-1990) and Palestinian (1959-1988) national movements.
 These case studies employ new interview and archival data collected over nine months of field work in Iraqi Kurdistan, Israel-Palestine, Jordan and the United Kingdom.
 I make use of 71 original interviews with high-level Kurdish and Palestinian officials (current and former), and over 20,000 primary-source documents collected across four archives.

 A full manuscript will be presented at the Project on Middle East Political Science (POMEPS) Junior Scholars Book Development Workshop at Princeton University on October 19-20, 2017.

 “How Civilian Perceptions Affects Patterns of Violence and Competition in Multi-Party Insurgencies” (under review, available here).

-“Strategies of Insurgent Diplomacy: Evidence from the Iraqi Kurdish Liberation Movement” (under review).
+“Strategies of Rebel Diplomacy: Evidence from the Iraqi Kurdish Liberation Movement” (under review).

 “Rethinking Transnational Insurgencies,” w/ Paul Staniland (available upon request).